lifthrasiir/rustlog/content/why-large.md

 -rwxrwxr-x 1 lifthrasiir 165448 May 31 21:07 target/x86_64-unknown-linux-musl/release/hello*
 ```

-Okay, so this is finally the fair comparison.
+Okay, so this finally looks fair.
 The entirety of this 160 KB executable can be properly attributed to Rust’s “bloat”; it contains libbacktrace and libunwind (weighing about 50 KB combined), and libstd is still hard to completely optimize out (having 40 KB of pure Rust code, referencing various bits of libc).
 This is the status quo of the Rust standard library, and has to be worked out.

 There is yet another approach for the fairness.
 What if we can use dynamic linkage for Rust?
 This completely ruins the distribution until every OS ships with Rust standard library, but well, worth trying.
 Note that LTO, custom allocator and different panic strategy is not compatible to dynamic linkage, so you have to revert them first.